yeet CLI

 Run flags:

 --pull: for docker compose/image payloads, pull latest images on deploy.
-Without this,runreuses existing images.--net=<list>: network modes (ts,svc,lan).
-Comma-separated.--ts-ver=<ver>: tailscale version for service netns.--ts-exit=<node>: tailscale exit node.--ts-tags=<tag>: tailscale tags (repeatable or comma-separated).--ts-auth-key=<key>: tailscale auth key for service netns.--macvlan-parent=<iface>: parent interface forlan.--macvlan-vlan=<vlan>: VLAN id forlan.--macvlan-mac=<mac>: MAC address forlan.--restart=<bool>: currently unused.
+Without this,runreuses existing images.--force: redeploy even when yeet detects no payload/env/arg changes.--net=<list>: network modes (ts,svc,lan).
+Comma-separated.--ts-ver=<ver>: tailscale version for service netns.--ts-exit=<node>: tailscale exit node.--ts-tags=<tag>: tailscale tags (repeatable or comma-separated).--ts-auth-key=<key>: tailscale auth key for service netns.--macvlan-parent=<iface>: parent interface forlan.--macvlan-vlan=<vlan>: VLAN id forlan.--macvlan-mac=<mac>: MAC address forlan.--restart=<bool>: currently unused.--env-file=<path>: upload an env file before deploying the payload.

 See Tailscale for setup, netns behavior, and Serve examples.